Almarch/NLP-from-a-PC/README.md

 Use a `venv` if you don't want to mess with your system python.

-Let's start by downloading the model from [Hugging face](https://huggingface.co/).
+Let's start by downloading the model.
 A [frugal deepseek model](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Llama-8B) has been picked but it may be changed for another one.

 From Python3: